h313/spet/README.md

 # About
 `spet` is an interpreter for a turing-complete programming language loosely based off of brainfuck based on Spotify playlists.
+It is licensed under the GPLv3.

 ## Language Definition
 The interpreter reads the playlist from the top down.
 Various attributes of the song, sorted in terms of importance, defines the behaviours of the songs.
 The data land is a list of 40000 bytes, which can be navigated through with a pointer.
 From top down, the songs evaluate to: